 - Take on the role of a doctor by working in groups on a Problem Based Learning scenario.

 - Receive advice on making your UCAS application stand out from the crowd.

-- Enjoy getting to know like-minded students on the evening social activities.
+- Enjoy getting to know like-minded students.

 How do I find out more about medicine at UEA?